 Side Effects of Alcohol and Vicodin

-There are several serious complications that can arise from alcohol and Vicodin abuse, and both substances cause similar effects, which are compounded when both are used together.
+There are several serious complications that can arise from alcohol and Vicodin abuse, and both substances cause similar effects—repressing the respiratory system, which are compounded when both are used together.
 These adverse effects may include:

 - Memory impairment

 - Stomach distress

 - Mood swings

 - Sexual dysfunction

 - Reduced heart rate

 - Loss of consciousness